 Other ingredients can help with dandruff too - like salicylic acid.
 However, because of Malassezia's central role in dandruff, an antifungal shampoo is really essential.
 Any treatment shampoo that doesn’t include Zinc Pyrithione is just not likely to work as well.

-If your scalp is already irritated, this can add fuel to the fire.
-So take a close look at your styling products’ ingredient labels, and try to reduce your use or stick to skin-friendly, gentle options without harsh chemical ingredients
+If your scalp is already irritated, using products with harsh chemicals and surfactants can add fuel to the fire.
+So take a close look at your styling products’ ingredient labels, and try to reduce your use or stick to skin-friendly, gentle anti-inflammatory and anti-microbial options without harsh chemical ingredients.

 ...you can achieve relief from an itchy scalp and eliminate flakes - but only if you stick to a regular treatment routine that continually treats dandruff before it starts.

 Dandruff is a chronic condition for many people, linked to genetics, skin sensitivities, stress, and hormone levels, among many other factors.
 Any of these underlying causes can make your scalp irritated, resulting in the familiar symptoms of dandruff: itching and flaking.